paluh/purescript-puxing-bob/README.md

 ## Bidirectional routing

 Bidirectional routing allows you to easily encode and decode urls to and from types.
-All modules in this library are currently based on __purescript-routing-bob__ and generates these parsers and serializers for free from data types which are instances of `class Generic` (which can be derived autmagically in Pux :-)).
+All modules in this library are currently based on __purescript-routing-bob__.
+Parsers and serializers are generated from data types which are instances of `class Generic` (which can be derived autmagically in PureScript :-)).
-Here are the types of main routing functions:
+Here is the base routing API:

 ```purescript